I got to talking and laughing with my lovely lady today about old Billy Bennett.

 I asked him if he didn’t need medals, what did he need?
 He said he’d been trying to get piped water into his village for a while, so people didn’t have to walk for water.
 Sure, it would benefit him as well, he didn’t deny that, but it would also benefit the whole village.
 He didn’t have enough money to do it, the whole village didn’t have enough.
 The village was not just poor—it was Solomons poor.

 I was half drunk by that time, I said OK, well, we’ll just blackmail the Japanese Ambassador into giving you guys a piped water system.
 And when he asked what I was babbling about, I explained to him the devious plan that had somehow sprung full-blown into my brain when he presented the problem.

-Other countries tend to use professionals for their Ambassadors.
-But they all have one thing in common.
+Other countries tend to use professionals as their Ambassadors.
+But the Ambassadors all have one thing in common.
 As far as they are concerned, they, the Ambassador, they personally, are their home country’s local God and Manifest Deity in that country.
 And none of them likes the home country officials to think that they are falling down on the job.